clean-arch-enablers-project/.github/profile/README.md

 If anyone gets interested in becoming an official collaborator, it is very simple.
 The workflow is:

 1. 🔍 Identify where it would be interesting to collaborate.
-2. 📝 Open a new issue on the repository of the component that has an opportunity for enhancement, specifying the intended changes.
+2. 📝 Open a new issue on the repository that has an opportunity for enhancement, specifying the intended changes.
 3. 🛠️ Create a new branch to address the new feature, refactor, or fix.
 4. 📩 Once it is done, open a new pull request.
 5. 🔀 Pass through the code review phase.